HLWNEXT/BIM360FileTransfer/README.md

 # Known Issues

-- Load CLOUD might encounter request limit.
+- Load CLOUD might encounter request limit. -- Fixed

-- You can only click empty space or check box to deselect the files and folders.
+- You can only click empty space or check box to deselect the files and folders.  -- Fixed

 - Transfer result doesn't show properly inside the program.